bean72/360-chatpad/README.md

 Once all the hardware parts were completed, it was time to move onto the software.
 For this, I used the QMK firmware.
 This project is very well documentated, but can still be intimidating at first.
 I have created a QMK firmware that semi-works for me, there are still issues that I need to sort out with it.
 Hopefully it will get you started with getting something functional.

+NOTE*** In my firmware code, I also have two pins set up to connect a Lenovo TrackPoint.
+You can utilize this for your own project, or remove it from the code.